Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     Presolved: 62 rows, 70 columns, 160 nonzeros
     ...

-With leverage allowed we now obtain an optimal portfolio with three short positions, totalling to about 14% of the wealth:
+By incorporating leverage, we now obtain an optimal portfolio with three short positions, totaling to about 14% of the wealth:

 .. doctest:: mod
     :options: +NORMALIZE_WHITESPACE +ELLIPSIS